-As computers become more powerful and the web becomes increasingly ingrained into our daily lives, the role of the web developer becomes more and more complex.
-A wide variety of tools exist to help programmers do their jobs more effectively, the Version Control System (VCS) arguably being the most important.
+As computers become more powerful and the internet becomes increasingly ingrained into our daily lives, the role of the web developer becomes more and more complex.
+Just like there are a whole lot of tips out there for those learning, so too a wide variety of tools exist to help programmers do their jobs more effectively, the Version Control System (VCS) arguably being the most important.

 A VCS manages and tracks changes to documents, files and other collections of information.
 Popular Version Control Systems for developers include SVN, Mercurial and the immensely popular Git.
 These tools help us prevent issues we will certainly all come across at some point in our web development careers.

 I’ve made a change I didn’t mean to make

 Whether it’s a change to a single file or countless changes to your code base, we’ve all been there; the realization that you have just altered or deleted something you shouldn’t have.
 As the name suggests, the core concept of a Version Control System is the creation of versions of your code over time.
 Implicit in this functionality is the ability to revert to an old version of your code and undo changes that have been made.

 I’ve made some changes, but I don’t remember what they were

 When working in a large file or a large code base, it is easy to get lost in your own work.
 With your code being managed by a Version Control System, you can easily see the changes you have made since the last time you have committed your code (“committing” your code is when you save the changes to code you have been working on).
 When using Git, the git diff command can be run in your project, to show the files that have been added, altered or deleted or it can be run on different versions of a particular file to see the differences.
 This feature is so useful that plugins have been created to integrate this behavior directly into most code editors.

 My computer crashed and now I don’t have access to my code